SatyadeepGohil/Projects/websites/mini-project-1/readme.md

 --Food Item Search: When a user types a food item name (e.g., "burger" or "pasta"), it searches the database for matching items and displays them as cards below the search bar.

---Suggestions: As the user types, display suggestions in a dropdown.
+--Suggestions: As the user types, display suggestions in a list.
 Suggestions could include food items and restaurant names, with icons or labels to differentiate them.

---Restaurant Name Search: If a user types a restaurant's name, display the restaurant's card (in a separate container) with its details and the entire menu for that restaurant.

---Two Separate Containers for Results:

 -Food Items Container: Displays food items found in the search results.
 This container can use a grid layout to show individual food item cards.